Franz, Count of Erbach-Erbach

 Franz Graf zu Erbach-Erbach (29 October 1754 – 8 March 1823) was a German nobleman and art collector.

 Early life

-Franz was born in Erbach im Odenwald in 1754 as the only son of Count Georg Wilhelm von Erbach-Erbach-Reichenberg (1686-1757) and his second wife Countess Leopoldine zu Salm-Grumbach (1731-1795).
-He had one survining half-sister Sophie Christine, Princess von Nassau-Saarbrücken (1725-1795) from his fathers previous marriage to Countess Sophie Charlotte von Bothmer (1697-1748).
+Franz was born in Erbach im Odenwald in 1754 as the only son of Count Georg Wilhelm von Erbach-Erbach-Reichenberg (1686-1757) and his second wife, Countess Leopoldine zu Salm-Grumbach (1731-1795).
+He had one surviving half-sister Sophie Christine, Princess von Nassau-Saarbrücken (1725-1795) from his father's previous marriage to Countess Sophie Charlotte von Bothmer (1697-1748).

 Biography

 From 1769 to 1773, he studied politics and history in Lausanne, Strasbourg, and Paris.
 He also traveled extensively to London, Brussels, The Hague, Berlin, Dresden, and Italy.
 While he was in Rome, he met several people that would become influential in his life, among them Ennio Quirino Visconti and Johann Friedrich Reiffenstein.

 As the Count of Erbach, he paid special attention to agriculture, trade, and transportation.
 Through the influences of Reiffenstein and Visconti, Franz started his own art collection.
 This collection is now housed by the Erbach Palace.
 Franz dedicated his completed art catalogue to Reiffenstein.
 He was also the pioneer of ivory carving in Erbach, and his ivory collection now belongs to the German Ivory Museum Erbach.
 He died at Erbach in 1823.